 Register now for Conservative Yeshiva Online Learning.
 Students of all Hebrew levels and Jewish learning backgrounds are welcome.
 Students should be self-motivated and willing to devote 1-2 hours per week to study.
 Hevruta – study with a partner – is strongly encouraged for all students including those with no prior experience in hevruta study.
 Conservative Yeshiva Online students have set up hevruta study in person, by phone, and even via Skype.
 The Conservative Yeshiva’s course management system makes online learning easy and fun!

-Registration: To register, please click here and select the ‘online’ option as your choice of program.
+Registration: To register for the class, please click here for the Conservative Yeshiva on-line registration system, and choose “Online Fall 2014” for your choice of program.
 Follow the instructions for completing the application.
 Alumni of the Conservative Yeshiva, please email email@example.com to register.

 Distance Learning in the Press

 “I didn’t want to teach the kids just the words and some tunes for Hallel; instead, I wanted to help them understand why it is that these particular psalms are sung on the pilgrimage festivals, each rosh chodesh, and every day of Chanukah.
 That is not an easy task when you are teaching 10 year olds, but it was a challenge I was willing to take.

 As I was planning my unit, I received an email from the Consevative Yeshiva announcing its online spring courses.
 Rabbi Gail was teaching a course on Hallel!”
 Read the complete article